kairosity/mp2-tunnel-focus/testing.md

     The saveTimeToTask() function then saves those changes to localStorage.
 And the saveTimeButton() function goes on to change the DOM time elements with updated task time data.

 - ## Timer.convertSecondsToTime(seconds)

 __FUNCTION SUMMARY:__ Takes in seconds and converts them into hours, minutes and seconds in a human readable format.
 The code was taken from a Stack Overflow question and is referenced in the attribution section of this README.

-__ISSUE 1:__ I could not call this method from within other functions in this class. timer.convertSecondsToTime just was not working.
+__ISSUE 1:__ I could not call this method from within other functions in this class. timer.convertSecondsToTime would not work.
 I kept getting a ```"Uncaught ReferenceError: convertSecondsToTime is not defined"```

 __FIX 1:__ I had instantiated a local variable called timer and used it to refer to the timer container in the DOM.
 So calling timer.convertSecondsToTime() when trying to refer to an instance of the Timer Object called timer, was not actually doing that and was indeed not defined.
 Changing the variable name to timerContainer fixed the issue.